- Purchasing Policy

 The University attaches great importance to securing value for money on all purchases.

-Before initiating a purchase order, members of staff must ensure that they have complied with the University's Procurement Policy which is available on the Finance Intranet.
+Before initiating a purchase order, members of staff must ensure that they have complied with the University's Procurement Policy which is available on the Procurement Intranet.
 Briefly, this requires:

-- The use of Preferred Suppliers (see Buyers Guide) wherever practicable;
+- The use of suppliers on the Goods and Services Catalogue wherever practicable;

-- Where the goods or services required are not available from a Preferred Supplier and the value of the order exceeds:
+- Where the goods or services required are not available from catalogue and the value of the order exceeds:

 - £5,000 that three written or e-mail quotes are obtained and that the lowest price is accepted, or the reasons for accepting a higher quote are recorded;

-- £25,000 that the Purchasing Office is consulted as to the method of tendering the requirement, the tender list and the conditions of contract.
+- £25,000 that the Procurement team is consulted as to the method of tendering the requirement, the tender list and the conditions of contract.
 Normally a sealed-bid tender exercise will be needed.
-(NB: Purchases over the certain thresholds are the subject of strict procedures set out in the Public Contracts Regulations 2006, further information on which is available from the Purchasing Office).
+(NB: Purchases over the certain thresholds are the subject of strict procedures set out in the Public Contracts Regulations 2015, further information on which is available from the Procurement team).

-The Purchasing Office will assist in the preparation, issue, return and evaluation of tenders if requested.
+The Procurement Team will assist in the preparation, issue, return and evaluation of tenders if requested.
 Each purchase is treated as a joint exercise with the School or Department taking responsibility for providing a technical specification and evaluation of tenders.
 The aim is to provide the user with the best value for their money and not necessarily the cheapest deal.

 Members of staff involved in selecting suppliers or contractors are required to act in a fair, honest and transparent manner and should respect the confidentiality of information (including prices) supplied to them.
 They should not seek, nor accept, any personal gift, hospitality or favour as a result of any dealings (before or after placing an order) with any supplier or contractor other than minor gifts of no intrinsic value or reasonable hospitality of a level likely to be returned by the University.